mayonezu216/Awesome-PU-learning/README.md

    - Keywords: Weighting algorithm, biased negative data, positive-unlabeled (PU) learning.
    - <details><summary>Digest</summary> This paper studies a novel classification framework which incorporates such biased N (bN) data in PU learning.
 We provide a method based on empirical risk minimization to address this PUbN classification problem.
 Our approach can be regarded as a novel example-weighting algorithm, with the weight of each example computed through a preliminary step that draws inspiration from PU learning.
 We also derive an estimation error bound for the proposed method.

+- Margin Based PU Learning.[[paper]](https://ojs.aaai.org/index.php/AAAI/article/view/11698/11557)
+  - Tieliang Gong, Guangtao Wang, Jieping Ye, Zongben Xu and Ming Lin.
+AAAI 2018.
+  - Keywords: PU Learning, Generalization error, Classification.
+  -  <details><summary>Digest</summary>  In this work, we show that not all margin-based heuristic rules are able to improve the learned classifiers iteratively.
+We find that a so-called large positive margin oracle is necessary to guarantee the success of PU learning.
+Under this oracle, a provable positive-margin based PU learning algorithm is proposed for linear regression and classification under the truncated Gaussian distributions.
+The proposed algorithm is able to reduce the recovering error geometrically proportional to the positive margin.

 - Reconstruct & Crush Network. [[paper]](https://proceedings.neurips.cc/paper/2017/file/269d837afada308dd4aeab28ca2d57e4-Paper.pdf)
   - Erinc Merdivan, Mohammad Reza Loghmani, Matthieu Geist.
 NIPS 2017.
   - Keywords: energy-based model, Positive and Unlabeled (PU) learning, covariate shift, imbalanced data.